ncagle/DNS-over-HTTPS/WebSockets.md

 - New functions for recv/send so that we can pass on extra flags for websockets use (like end of packet flag, compression, binary/text etc)

-## Questions
+## Outstanding questions

-TBD: do we need options for HTTP/2 ?
+- do we need options for HTTP/2 ?

-TBD: how to set/change the maximum allowed message-size?
+- how to set/change the maximum allowed message-size?

-TBD: what about other types like in a future extension?
+- what about other types like in a future extension?
 Should we reserve or do something for that possibility?

-TBD: do we nee a `curl_ws_poll()` for the `WS_ALONE` use case?
+- do we need a `curl_ws_poll()` for the `WS_ALONE` use case?
 It could wait for websockets activity and transparently handle ping/pongs.

 ## `CURLOPT_URL`